 Protect Your Heart Through Better Oral Hygiene

 Safeguarding your heart health begins at home with regular brushing and flossing.
 You should also visit your dentist at least twice a year to have your teeth cleaned and examined.
 Early diagnosis by your dentist of any potential problems can go a long way toward you being as healthy as possible.
 Jeffrey D. Clark, DDS, is a leading dentist who appreciates the link between oral health and general health.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your appointment with Dr. Clark today.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your appointment with Dr. Clark today.